 Results requested

 To support the goals of this example in exploring the temporal perspective we will request the minimum, maximum and mean processing time for all user and manual tasks as well as for the process as a whole.
+These results will be recorded on a daily basis, i.e. with a frequency of 8hrs. the 40hr scenario representing 5 business days.

 How the model provides for that data to be captured